 When your healthcare provider suspects that you have a vitamin B6, B12 or folate deficiency; when you have had a heart attack or stroke and do not have traditional risk factors, such as unhealthy lipid levels

-A blood sample taken by needle from a vein in the arm; sometimes a urine sample in addition to the blood sample
+A blood sample taken by needle from a vein

-You may be instructed to fast for 10 to 12 hours prior to this test.
+You may be instructed to fast for 10 to 12 hours prior to this test; only water is permitted.